-- two precious-base metal properties in British Columbia, including the extensive Greenwood Project and the recently acquired, 100% owned, Robocop Property; - the Company also holds 100% interest in the Alberta Potash Project consisting of one wholly-owned mineral claim in Southeast Alberta and the Alberta Diamond Project consisting of three wholly owned claim blocks in the Buffalo Head Hills, with one hosting diamondiferous kimberlites discovered by Grizzly in 2008.
+- two precious-base metal properties in British Columbia, including the extensive Greenwood Project and the 100% owned, Robocop Property; - the Company also holds the Alberta Diamond Project consisting of two wholly owned claim blocks in the Buffalo Head Hills, with one hosting diamondiferous kimberlites discovered by Grizzly in 2008.

-Results of recent exploration and summaries of each of the Company's principal projects are below.
+Summaries of each of the Company's principal projects are below.
 More information can be viewed on SEDAR.com and the Company's website.
 The reader should note that any potential future exploration programs mentioned below to change and are subject to the Company obtaining financing on terms acceptable to the Company.